alexfikl/pycaputo/docs/tutorials.rst

 The right-hand side for this system can be implemented as

 .. literalinclude:: ../examples/brusselator-predictor-corrector.py
-    :lines: 16-22
+    :lines: 16-20
     :lineno-match:
     :language: python

-We can now start setting up our numerical solver based on the standard Predictor-Corrector method (PECE) described in [Diethelm2002]_ and implemented by :class:`~pycaputo.fode.CaputoPECEMethod`.
+We can now start setting up our numerical solver based on the standard Predictor-Corrector method (PECE) described in [Diethelm2002]_ and implemented by :class:`~pycaputo.fode.caputo.CaputoPECEMethod`.
 The solver is then set up as

 .. literalinclude:: ../examples/brusselator-predictor-corrector.py
-    :lines: 30-44
+    :lines: 28-42
     :lineno-match:
     :language: python